In online advertising, and especially on Google Ads, every click can transform your results... or your budget.

 Reducing unnecessary costs:

-By excluding irrelevant search terms, you avoid spending money on clicks that don't convert.
 This allows you to optimize your advertising budget and focus it on more qualified prospects who are more likely to become customers.

 -